jensenrex/jensenrex/README.md

 ⚡ Fun fact: I have been doing the Brazilian martial art, Capoeira, for 26 years.
 This is [me](https://youtu.be/tR7b4APOQB8)! **I believe I can fly!** [We](https://www.facebook.com/capoeiraph) (my instructors and I) teach at 5 orphanages in the Philippines and my [academy](https://www.capoeiraau.org/) is in Chatswood, NSW.

-I am learning to code!
+I am learning to code on launch school and Generations Junior Web Developer bootcamp!

 📫 How to reach me: